emulator-wtf/gradle-plugin/README.md

 ### Run tests with multiple device profiles

-By default emulator.wtf runs tests on a Pixel2-like emulator with API 27 (Android 8.1).
+By default, emulator.wtf runs tests on a Pixel2-like emulator with API 27 (Android 8.1).
 If you want to run on a different version or device profile you can specify devices like so: